PhD Certificate Requirements

 Complete all required courses with a B or better grade

-Complete a research paper to be read by two faculty members, each of whom must sign the signature page.
+Complete a research paper to be read by one affiliated faculty member, who must sign the signature page.
 A copy of the research paper with signature page must be received by the appropriate deadline:

 June 15 for August graduation

 November 15 for December graduation

 March 15 for April graduation